Introduction

 This causes many people to consider the upgrade process to be “unstable” when using the command line.

-The Windows 10 IPU service provided by CapaSystems are using command line options to perform upgrades, and are therefore also affected by the circumstances described above.
+The Windows 10 IPU service provided by CapaSystems uses command line options to perform upgrades and is therefore also affected by the circumstances described above.

 The purpose of this blog post is to describe the most common issues you can experience during an upgrade – and how to solve them.